hyperwing/ClubTinder/README.md

 Leah Gillespie

 Neel Mansukahi
+1. Set up admin and club privileges for users.
+2. Created collaborative filtering algorithm for the matches display order.
+3. Created and routed all club role related pages (including controllers)
+4. Created home page

 Sharon Qiu
 1. Set up the Matched and Not Matched routes as well as the controller and model for club matches.